 the family to weed

 on their land.
 Men

 can also use some

 forest lands for

 farms but these

 may be far from the

 household which

 deters women from

 accessing those

 lands.

-Sand Winning This activity has Mon aro in chargo Woman baya na
+Sand Winning This activity has Men are in charge Women have no

-Sanu Winning

 become important of this activity significant role in

 since Keta was this activity.

 upgraded from a

 district to a

 municipality.
 There

 has been an

 increase in

 infrastructure

 development and

 the use of sand.

-Trading Mon do not play a Woman are the Poth mon and
+Trading Men do not play a Women are the Both men and

-Traumg women are the
+Traung

-Mainly of farm major role in this primary agents for women nave access
+Mainly of farm major role in this primary agents for women have access

 produce and fish. activity.
 They mainly trading.
 They are to this activity.

 cut mangroves to involved in selling Female headed

 sell as fuel wood. vegetables and fish. households control

 They process the their profits whilst

 fish (smoking, women from male

 drying and salting). headed households use part of their profits to subsidize the family expenditure.
-Firew wate Firew the so energ in the Famil from house activi vood and r collection vood is one of ources of gy for cooking e community. lies fetch water public taps for ehold ities.
+Firewood and water collection Firewood is one of the sources of energy for cooking in the community.
+Families fetch water from public taps for household activities.
 Men's role is to cut the mangroves and sell.
 Women and children who pick the smaller wood and twigs for daily household use.
 Women and children fetch water from taps for household use.
 Women have access and control over these activities.
 Recently they have had to travel further to get firewood for the household due to deforestation from cutting of mangroves.